nolim1t/nolim1t.github.io/_drafts/blockchain-based-gaming-spells-of-genesis.md

 Fast forward to today, you can pretty much live off cryptocurrencies.
 For a digital nomad, cryptocurrencies is awesome at transfering value across borders.
 Also nowadays with the economic uncertainty and the money printing going on, it makes even more sense to keep your savings in a finite asset.

+## Back on topic - Gaming

 Anyway back on topic before we go too far down the blockchain rabbit hole, there's a new game released on April 20th which uses the counterparty protocol to be able to own collectable cards.
 The game is called [Spells of Genesis](https://spellsofgenesis.com/), and available on iOS and Android.

 I've given the game a try and it's interesting.
+It's a typical mobile game, but has a bit of a strategy element to it.
 As usual starts of slow, but then the difficulty and therefore strategy ramps up (and you probably need powerful cards to get past certain stages).

-Where blockchain comes in handy in the game is you can link your blockchain address to your game account, so that you actually own the cards.
+Where blockchain comes in handy in the game is you can link your blockchain address to your game account, so that you actually own the cards as if it was a physical card.
+I think if you do so, you actually get given a card this month.

 My recommended wallet is [IndiesquareWallet](https://wallet.indiesquare.me/), which is available for iOS and Android.
 There is a list of wallets you can choose from on the [counterparty](http://counterparty.io/counterparty-wallets/) site.